-Given that the housing related support sector will now be focused on shorter term interventions and more preventative services it is proposed that all services commissioned should be free to individuals, regardless of their financial status and means.
-To be eligible for a service it is proposed that individuals must meet the criteria set out in the existing legislation and guidance on general eligibility for social housing.
+Given that the housing related support sector will now be focused on shorter term interventions and more preventative services, consultation was also undertaken as to whether all services commissioned should be free to individuals, regardless of their financial status and means.
+To be eligible for a service it was proposed that individuals must meet the criteria set out in the existing legislation and guidance on general eligibility for social housing.